SharmaPrateek196/JetTwitterClone/README.md

 # twitter-compose

-## This app's UI is solely made by the newly Jetpack Compose library 💗
+## This app's UI is solely made with the latest Jetpack Compose library ❤️

 ### Disclaimer 🙏
 This android application is built to learn the latest Jetpack Compose library.
 The tweets are used only for showcasing purposes.
 There is no bad intention for anything included in this app.